Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Challenges Future Research Directions

 \textbf{C8: \textit{Path-replanning Algorithms Design.}} In real-world environments, robots must replan trajectories in real time to avoid sudden obstacles.
 Excessive replanning can cause motion instability, whereas delayed responses increase collision risk.
 A novel path-replanning algorithm is needed to balance responsiveness and stability, ensuring safe and effective adaptation to dynamic changes.

-\textbf{S8: \textit{Fast and Adaptive Replanning.}} UAVs and mobile robots often employ DRL-based replanners to decide when to replan, but lack dynamic control over replanning frequency.
+\textbf{{D8}: \textit{Fast and Adaptive Replanning.}} UAVs and mobile robots often employ DRL-based replanners to decide when to replan, but lack dynamic control over replanning frequency.
 Vision-based methods with vision–language models are commonly used in robot arms to infer spatial relationships (e.g., obstacle proximity), but slow processing can yield outdated decisions.
-Thus, a promising unified solution is to design a hierarchical replanning framework: 1) a fast, low-level replanner ensures real-time safety via short-horizon control, triggered when safety is at risk; and 2) a slower, high-level replanner refines the global trajectory to optimize long-term effectiveness.
+Thus, a promising {direction} is to design a hierarchical replanning framework: 1) a fast, low-level replanner ensures real-time safety via short-horizon control, triggered when safety is at risk; and 2) a slower, high-level replanner refines the global trajectory to optimize long-term effectiveness.

-\textbf{C9: \textit{C\&C Data Execution.}} Safe and effective task execution requires robots to follow optimal C\&C data, as wrong C\&C data can hinder the robot's ability to maintain safety distance requirement, risking damage to the robot.
+\textbf{C9: \textit{C\&C {Packet} Execution.}} Safe and effective task execution requires robots to {receive correct} C\&C packets, as {erroneous} C\&C packets can hinder the robot's ability to maintain the safety distance requirement, risking damage to the robot.
 This highlights the need to ensure optimal C\&C execution.

-\textbf{S9: \textit{Semantic-based C\&C Data Execution.}} Similar to sensor data, incoming C\&C data is queued for execution in robots.
-Existing methods execute only the latest data, which can be unsafe if it is delayed or outdated.
-A semantic-based execution strategy could be potentially proposed to prioritize C\&C data by its importance to task safety and effectiveness.
-The importance could be ranked by freshness, quantified via age of information, and data value, measured by value of information.
+\textbf{{D9}: \textit{Semantic-based C\&C Packet Execution.}} Similar to sensor data, incoming C\&C packets are queued for execution in robots.
+Existing methods execute only the latest data, which can be unsafe if it is delayed or outdated. {Thus, one direction is to design a semantic-based execution strategy that could prioritize C\&C packets by their importance to task safety and effectiveness.} The importance could be ranked by freshness, quantified via age of information, and data value, measured by value of information.